-Try and keep a small amount of money you can access to make emergency calls, key cards, house keys, essential medications and important papers together in a place where you can get them quickly or have someone else retrieve them.
-You may wish to have a copy of these left with someone you trust.
+Try and keep together a small amount of money to make emergency calls, key cards, house keys, essential medications and important papers, in a place you can access quickly or have someone else retrieve them for you.
+You may wish to leave a copy of important documents with someone you trust.

-Once you have left, you can request police to accompany you back to the house to retrieve your personal possessions.
+• Once you have left, you can request police to accompany you back to the house to retrieve your personal possessions.
 Never place your safety at risk to retrieve property or possessions.